coder/coder/docs/networking/stun.md

 network but outside the cluster network, its traffic will appear to be coming from `172.16.1.254`.
 However, traffic from the agent to services on the public Internet will also see traffic originating from the public IP address assigned to the corporate router.
+Additionally, the corporate router will most likely have a firewall configured to block traffic from the internet to the corporate network.

 If the client and agent both use the public STUN server, the addresses discovered by STUN will both be the public IP address of the corporate router.
-To correctly route the traffic backwards, the corporate router must correctly map packets sent from the client to the cluster router, and from the agent to the VPN exit node.
-This behaviour is known as "hairpinning", and does not work in all cases.
+To correctly route the traffic backwards, the corporate router must correctly route both:

+- Traffic sent from the client to the external IP of the corporate router back to the cluster router, and
+- Traffic sent from the agent to the external IP of the corporate router to the VPN exit node.

+This behaviour is known as "hairpinning", and may not be supported in all network configurations.

-In this configuration, deploying an internal STUN server can aid establishing direct connections between client and agent.
+If hairpinning is not supported, deploying an internal STUN server can aid establishing direct connections between client and agent.
 When the agent and client query this internal STUN server, they will be able to determine the addresses on the corporate network from which their traffic appears to originate.
 Using these internal addresses is much more likely to result in a successful direct connection.

 ```mermaid
 flowchart TD